 * private hike: just you and your family or friends

 * we are not allowed to enter the caves but we visit the complex from the outside.
 The caves are closed to the public.

 * the guide is a licensed guide, examined by the Canarian government and specialized in vulkanism, flora and history.

-Included in the price: transport, driver, guide, picnic, insurance, water and hiking poles.
+Included in the price: transport, licensed guide, picnic, insurance, water and hiking poles.

 0034/ 653 73 77 73